 I had my baby in the middle of my first semester of college.
 I stayed in school, and am now getting close to my degree.
 I chose adoption, but even if I had parented, I could finish college.
 There would have been enough government resources to help me do that.
 Having a baby does not have to put a halt to your life.
 I am continuing my education to make her proud.

 3. I’m Not Stupid or Irresponsible

 Lots of teenagers have sex, and many of them have sex without birth control.
 Most of those kids don’t happen to get pregnant, but some of them do.
 Obviously, I should have been smarter.
 I should have insisted on using birth control, even if the man I was with was against it.
 But one irresponsible decision does not make me an entirely irresponsible individual.
 Other teens I know did use protection and still ended up pregnant.
 Contraception is not infallible, and failed contraception does not make them irresponsible.

 I deal with the stereotype that girls who get knocked up must sleep around.
 This simply isn’t true.
 I had only been with this one guy, and I thought I was in love with him.
 I thought he was going to marry me, and we would live happily ever after.
 My child was not a result of a one night stand.
 She was a result of what I thought was a meaningful relationship.

-Being teenage and pregnant makes things harder, but it does not make things impossible.
-I’m 20 years old and a junior in college.
+Being a teenager and pregnant makes things harder, but it does not make things impossible.
+I’m 20-years-old and a junior in college.
 I have good grades.
 I work three jobs.
 I’m making it.
 My little girl didn’t ruin my progress, she motivated me to make more.
 I got through my teen pregnancy, and I’ll get through everything else life throws my way.

 Teen pregnancy is not something I recommend.
-It is difficult, but not impossible, to get through.
+It is difficult, but not impossible to get through.
 I had to grow up too fast.
 But now that I’m here, I wouldn’t change it.
-The love I have for my little girl and the strength I had to gain have given me the tools to have a happy healthy adulthood.
+The love I have for my little girl and the strength I had to gain has given me the tools to have a happy, healthy adulthood.